AustralianBioCommons/gen3schemadev/docs/gen3_data_modelling/links.md

         multiplicity: one_to_one
         required: false
 ```
 In this setup, the subgroup has `required: true` and `exclusive: false`.
-This means a `lipidomics_file` must be linked to at least one of the entities in the group, and it can be linked to more than one.
+This means a `lipidomics_file` must be linked to at least one of the nodes in the group, and it can be linked to more than one.
 It can be linked to a `sample`, a `core_metadata_collection`, or both.
 While the individual links inside the group are optional (`required: false`), the subgroup's top-level rule ensures the node is never left orphaned.